Everything PR News

 Related: Fashion PR pillar · Fashion PR After the Influencer Bubble · The Art of Desire

 The structural shift inside fashion PR over the past five years is that surface positioning no longer carries the discipline.
-The brands that consistently win the category are the ones whose communications work amplifies real operational substance — sustainability commitments backed by supply-chain investment, inclusivity built into casting and merchandising, design positioning grounded in actual design work.
+While the disruptor brands (Volume 1) broke the category through cultural repositioning, the heritage houses faced a different problem — how to compete when the verification cost on every claim has collapsed.
+The brands that consistently win the category at the heritage tier are the ones whose communications work amplifies real operational substance — sustainability commitments backed by supply-chain investment, inclusivity built into casting and merchandising, design positioning grounded in actual design work.
 The brands that try to communicate around the gap between message and reality face faster, more visible failure than they did a decade ago.

-This piece sits inside EPR's Fashion PR pillar.
-Six case studies — Prada, Dior, Gucci, Tommy Hilfiger, Burberry, and the broader category trajectory — show what modern fashion PR actually requires.
+This piece is Volume 2 of the EPR Fashion PR Case Atlas — the substance playbook.
+Six case studies — Prada, Dior, Gucci, Tommy Hilfiger, Burberry, and the broader category trajectory — show what modern fashion PR actually requires when the brand is a heritage house adapting rather than a challenger disrupting.

 The Shift Toward Substance